Luming-L/NGG/assembly_programmes/Canu.md

 A solution for this: mask low-complexity sequence or ignore highly repetitive k-mers to induce indexing.
 (Celera Assembler, FALCON, Miniasm)
 Problem caused: some overlaps will not be detected

-Can reduce but not eliminate selecting a repetitive
+Can reduce but not eliminate selecting a repetitive k-mer for overlapping A repetitive k-mer occurring many times throughout the genome - reduced weight A relatively unique k-mer occu
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2Mjc5MTg4MCwxMDcyMjY2NzE0LDIwNT
+eyJoaXN0b3J5IjpbNTg5ODIzNjk4LDEwNzIyNjY3MTQsMjA1OT
-kwNzIxMjIsLTk1MTE0Njk2MCwtMTM0MTMwMTQ0OSwtMTU4OTA2
+A3MjEyMiwtOTUxMTQ2OTYwLC0xMzQxMzAxNDQ5LC0xNTg5MDYz
-MzUwMCwxNjgzOTkyMTQ2LC0zMDgzMTFdfQ==
+NTAwLDE2ODM5OTIxNDYsLTMwODMxMV19
 -->